Theobragstad/listable/README.md

 - Keep track of your work with edit and create timestamps
 ___
 ### Try listable locally:
 - You'll need a `.env` file.
 This is used for Google OAuth and other app features.
-You can contact me at `theobragstad2@gmail.com` for the credentials.
+You can contact me at `theobragstad2@gmail.com` for the credentials
 -   Alternatively, you can create your own `.env`, but at a minimum you'll need a Google OAuth client ID and client secret so you can login.
 You'll also need to update the URIs to match those used in the app.
-An empty `.env` is included in the repository.
+An empty `.env` is included in the repository
 - Make sure Docker Desktop is downloaded and running
 - Clone or download this repository
 - Navigate to the project folder in a terminal